 Putney to Mortlake

-The Fulham/Chiswick side of the course is known as the Middlesex side.
-The Putney/Barnes side of the course is known as the Surrey side.
+The Fulham/Chiswick side of the course is known as the Middlesex station.
+The Putney/Barnes side of the course is known as the Surrey station.

 The Boat Race is rowed upstream, but is timed to start on the incoming “flood” tide.

 The Men’s Boat Race is an hour and a half before high tide, with The Women’s Boat Race a further hour before so that the crews are rowing with the fastest possible current.

 The University Stone is set into the towpath on Putney Embankment a few metres west of Putney Bridge.

 The Boat Race will start from two stake boats moored so that the competitors’ bows are in line with the University Stone.

 There is an equivalent stone set into the bank, adjacent to The Ship pub in Mortlake, at the finish of The Boat Race.

 At Hammersmith Bridge the advantage of the Surrey bend starts to come into play.
 Traditionally cox’s aim for the second lamp post from the left as they pass under the bridge.